Pankaj3112/Evotech-Global-Full-Stack-Assessment/Readme.md

 - **View Surveys:** Admins can view all the surveys submitted by users after logging in.

+### Notifications

+- **Success and Error Notifications:** Success and error notifications are displayed to the user after submitting the form, logging in, registering, etc.

 ## Prerequisites

 - Node.js and npm installed on your machine